vannguyengd/gooddata-ui/docs/15_props__on_drill.md

 id: on_fire_drill_event
 ---

-The `onFiredDrillEvent` parameter allows you to catch drilling events from visualizations on non-embedded KPI dashboards and to respond to them using the function that you have chosen to use and implemented.
+The `onDrill` parameter allows you to catch drilling events from visualizations on non-embedded KPI dashboards and to respond to them using the function that you have chosen to use and implemented.

 When a user clicks a [drillable item](15_props__drillable_item.md) in a visualization on a non-embedded KPI dashboard, a default drill event is generated.
 This event has a format of `{ drillContext, executionContext }` and is sent to the function that you have chosen.